tony-aw/broadcast/README.md

 The documentation in the ‘broadcast’ website is divided into 3 main
 parts:

-- Guides and Vignettes: Here you’ll find the topic-oriented guides in the form of a few Vignettes.
+- Guides and Vignettes: contains the topic-oriented guides in the form of a few Vignettes.
-- Reference Manual: Here you’ll find the function-oriented reference manual.
+- Reference Manual: contains the function-oriented reference manual.
-- About: Here you’ll find mainly the Acknowledgements, Change logs and License file.
+- About: Contains the Acknowledgements, Change logs and License file.
+  Here you’ll also find some information regarding the relationship between ‘broadcast’ and other ‘R’ packages